 Denstone® support media, properly graded by size and layered in the bottom of your vessel, keeps pressure drop low, prevents migration of the catalyst bed and enables the catalyst to achieve optimal performance (Figure 1 at right).

 Saint-Gobain NorPro, the industry leader in support media, has developed Size Selection Guide and Pressure Drop Estimator tools that help optimize the selection and configuration of Denstone bed support media.

 Denstone support media are manufactured in a wide range of sizes to meet the needs of each application.
 Selecting the optimum support media size gradation and layering configuration are critical for optimizing catalyst life and performance.
 Saint-Gobain has put the design power in the engineers’ hands with their Denstone size selection guide and pressure drop estimator tools, which are both available on their website.

-With the Size Selection Guide, (Figure 2: Select at left for enlarged view) the user can identify the recommended support media layering in their vessel for both Denstone balls and Denstone® deltaP® by simply entering the catalyst diameter, the total height of all bottom support media and bottom screen size opening.
+With the Size Selection Guide, (Figure 1: pictured below) the user can identify the recommended support media layering in their vessel for both Denstone balls and Denstone® deltaP® by simply entering the catalyst diameter, the total height of all bottom support media and bottom screen size opening.

-The Pressure Drop Estimator (Figure 3: Select at right for enlarged view) allows the engineer to evaluate various scenarios to determine the optimal configuration for their specific application.
+The Pressure Drop Estimator (Figure 2: pictured below) allows the engineer to evaluate various scenarios to determine the optimal configuration for their specific application.
 This tool lets the user calculate the pressure drop over the Denstone support media based on the reactor conditions.
 This will also show how Denstone deltaP support media compares with standard balls to help the user choose the best media for the reactor.